groupserver/gs.group.home/README.txt

 ============

 This module provides the group-homepage code for `GroupServer`_.
-It mostly defines four viewlet managers, that other products fill.
+It mostly defines *six* viewlet managers, that other products fill.
 Two managers provide `tabs`_.
 Two others provide the `administration links`_ and the `us-bar links`_.
+Finally, two more provide the `metadata links`_ and `scripts`_ area that support the other content providers.

 Tabs
 ----